dev-yoonik/IJCB-AAC-2025/AAC2025_Submission/README.md

 ```

 #### Step 5 - Submission Files
 The content of  `AAC2025_Submission/{submission_name}` is your submission to be sent to the organizers.
-Please archive the folder {submission_name} and send it according to the submission instructions on the challenge website.
+Please archive the folder {submission_name}.

+#### Step 6 - Submission Instructions
+To submit your solutions, please send the submission content as a zipped folder or drive link to the organizers email at adversarial@youverse.id

 That's it!